Reality is broken

 By Jane McGonigal

 An inspirational book, lets start there, Mrs McGonigal has most definitely written an inspirational book here.

 It is an easy read; keeping it light and easy to follow while still packing it with enough chewy science to keep me satisfied.
 Suitable for the average crossword-puzzler and the established game researcher.

 The only drawback is that it is all on the positive side.
 Yes, gaming has effects.
 Yes, gaming has positive effects.
 Gaming has an immense potential for learning and affecting behavioural change.
-Ooh yes indeed.
+Oh yes indeed.
 But if it can do good, it can also do bad and this is only briefly addressed in this book.
-Discussing any adverse effects is not the scope of the book and/or the intention of the writer, which is fine, but I find the need to keep this in the back of my mind while reading this prose of Gaming.
+Discussing any adverse effects is not the scope of the book or the intention of the writer, which is fine, but I find the need to keep this in the back of my mind while reading this prose of gaming.

 I heartily recommend this book to anyone interested in what gaming does to us and what it could mean to the world at large, as well as those interested in (Alternate Reality) Gaming.

 Upon closing the covers one feels ready to change the world with good game :-)